 This course provides an introduction to the basic principles and techniques of building secure information systems.
-The focus of the course is network security, web security, and privacy, and will also cover basic cryptography.
-Broader social, legal and political aspects of security will also be touched upon, including issues relating to censorship, surveillance and information control.
+The focus of the course is on applied cryptography, web security, and network security.
+Broader social, legal and political aspects of security will also be touched upon.
 This is meant to be a first course in information and network security.
 No background in networking or cryptography will be assumed.
 The only prerequisite is CS210 (or permission of the instructor).
 CS237 or equivalent course in basic probability is helpful but not required.